 During the result period Congress will carry out the will of the people — with a few exceptions.
 Legislation that survives this period will become effective no later than March 1st of the year following the previous election cycle (the dates overlap to avoid February's leap day and start each election cycle off fresh, with new laws intact).

 You likely noticed the result period of the election cycle states "Congress will carry out the will of the people — with a few exceptions".
-These exceptions protect us against hastly decisions and mob rule.
-The democratic system I propose does not replace the current government: it adds a 4th branch to it called "The Civillian Branch".
+These exceptions protect us against hastily-made decisions and mob rule.
+The democratic system I propose does not replace the current government: it adds a 4th branch to it called "The Civilian Branch".

 I do this because the founding fathers had legitimate concerns about a direct democracy.
 A simple majority could trample the rights of minority groups without end.
 There would be no civil recourse for the minority in such a system, nor incentive for the majority to change.
 It is in that inevitable consequence alone that I denounce a fully democratic system.